 If posed newborn sessions are important to you, but you’re still not sure what to look for or how to choose a newborn photographer – ask about composites.
-This.
-Is.
-Big.
+This is huge.
 When hiring a newborn photographer, be sure they are trained in safely and properly posing babies.
 So many of those Pinterest poses you see are composite shots, or 2 images that have been merged together in Photoshop.
 Hands are on the baby the entire time to ensure safety of the baby first.
 A good newborn photographer will never sacrifice safety for a pose or force a baby into a pose that causes obvious discomfort.

 I cannot stress enough how important it is to get on your photographer’s calendar early – especially if they’re particularly popular.
 Many photographers will limit the number of due dates they accept per month to ensure they have enough room for scheduling when babies actually arrive.
 These sessions are time sensitive and the sweet spot is usually before baby is 3 weeks old.
 After that, some of those newborn characteristics begin to fade, their features start to change and they are less flexible and struggle to be molded into many poses.
 Once baby arrives the time really begins to fly, so be sure to secure a photographer while you are still pregnant.
 Don’t wait until baby is here and run the risk of your photographer of choice being completely booked.

 Don’t be afraid to ask questions and pay close attention to how the photographer responds.
 You should have a clear understanding of the entire process before you’ve even booked your session.
 Communication is key and it makes this a smooth process when there is clear conversation and easy access to your photographer.